-The catalogue raisonné project requires a systematic and methodical accumulation and review of published and unpublished material, a major source of which is Astrup’s correspondence and notes.
-As part of the project, all of the manuscripts have been digitised, and in addition a large portion have been transcribed and translated into English.
-For the present the manuscripts are available with this type of documentation in the reference software EndNote: Contact the Nikolai Astrup Research Centre for access.
+A major source is Astrup’s correspondence and notes.
+As part of the research project, all known manuscripts have been digitised, and in addition a large portion have been transcribed and translated into English.
+The manuscripts are available in the digital archive with facsimiles, annotated transcripts and authorised English translations.
+The English edition is a collaboration between translator Francesca M. Nichols and members of the Astrup Research Centre.

 The exhibition history is major source of information for the Catalogue Raisonné as it contains details about the work and information about its provenance.
 Since his debut in 1899, Nikolai Astrup’s art has been shown in numerous exhibitions, both in Norway and abroad.
 The database presents the solo and group exhibitions separately.
 During his lifetime, Astrup arranged four solo exhibitions and participated in 15 group exhibitions.
 The database is regularly updated with current exhibitions.
 Each exhibition is presented with dates, institution and curator, references to a catalogue, reviews and other coverage, in addition to a gallery of the exhibited works.
 The galleries are updated parallel to the Catalogue Raisonné.